iconexperience/imageswitch/README.md

 MINIMAL EXAMPLE
 ---------------

-This is a minimal example of an HTML page with 3 overlapping Images which crossfade from one image to the other when the mouse hovers over the images.
+This is a minimal example of an HTML page with 3 overlapping images which crossfade from one image to the other when the mouse hovers over the images.

     <!DOCTYPE html>
     <html>